DA: 5 Memphis cops 'all responsible' for Tyre Nichols' death

 Mulroy told The Associated Press on Tuesday that local and state investigators wanted to complete as many interviews as possible before releasing the video.
 The timetable has rankled some activists who expected the video to be released after Nichols' family and the family's lawyers viewed it Monday.

-Crump said the video showed Nichols -- a 29-year-old FedEx worker and father -- was shocked, pepper-sprayed and restrained when he was pulled over for a traffic stop near his home.
+Crump said the video showed that Nichols was shocked, pepper-sprayed and restrained when he was pulled over near his home.
 He was returning home from a suburban park where he had taken photos of the sunset.

-The legal team said officers beat Nichols for three minutes in a "savage" encounter reminiscent of the infamous 1991 police beating of Los Angeles motorist Rodney King.
+Police have said Nichols was stopped for reckless driving and at some point fled from the scene.

 Relatives have accused the police of causing Nichols to have a heart attack and kidney failure.
 Authorities have only said Nichols experienced a medical emergency.

-When video of the arrest is publicly released, Davis said she expects the community to react.
+When video of the arrest is publicly released, Davis said she expects people in the community to react, but she urged them to do so peacefully.

-"I expect our citizens to exercise their First Amendment right to protest, to demand actions and results, but we need to ensure our community is safe in this process," she said.
-"None of this is a calling card for inciting violence or destruction on our community or against our citizens."
+"None of this is a calling card for inciting violence or destruction on our community or against our citizens," she said.

-Davis said the fired officers' actions aren't a reflection of the good work that many Memphis police officers do every day and she pledged to take action to make improvements at the agency.

-"It is my intent, as a proactive measure, to ensure that a complete and independent review is conducted on all of the Memphis Police Department's specialized units and the commitment of my executive leadership to ensure that policies and procedures are adhered to in our daily encounters with the citizens we are sworn to serve," she said.

 One of the officers, Haley, was accused previously of using excessive force.
 He was named as a defendant in a 2016 federal civil rights lawsuit while employed by the Shelby County Division of Corrections.